Consider the Adult & Teen Challenge program—a Low Cost, Christian Rehab Alternative

 Nicotine gum: Another form of NRT, nicotine gum can help people who need the oral fixation of smoking or chewing.
 This is common, as people who are quitting smoking may have the urge to put something into their mouths.
 The gum also delivers small doses of nicotine to help the you manage cravings.

 Spray or inhaler: Nicotine sprays and inhalers can help by giving low doses of nicotine without tobacco use.
 These are sold over the counter and are widely available.
 The spray is inhaled, sending nicotine into the lungs.

 Medications: Some doctors recommend the use of medication to help with tobacco addictions.
 Certain antidepressants or high blood pressure drugs might be able to help manage cravings.
 One medication that’s commonly used is varenicline (Chantix).
 But it is up to your doctor to decide which medications should be prescribed to help you with your tobacco addiction.

 Psychological and behavioral treatments: Some people who use tobacco have success with methods such as: hypnotherapy; cognitive-behavioral therapy; neuro-linguistic programming.
 These methods help the user change their thoughts about addiction.
 They work to alter feelings or behaviors that your brain associates with tobacco use.

-Find Help Now at Central Florida Men’s Rehab.
+Find Help Now at Orlando Men’s Rehab Center.

-Central Florida Men’s Rehab provides a complete course of addiction treatment, including tobacco and nicotine addictions.
+Orlando Men’s Rehab Center provides a complete course of addiction treatment, including tobacco and nicotine addictions.
 Call (407) 330-9600 today to learn more about our program.
 Help your loved one recover, and return home as a changed man for good!